The Technology Lookup Software Industry: 2025–2026 Statistics & Insights (from my know-how)

 • Enable personalized outreach based on known technology stack

-Example: A SaaS company selling to e-commerce retailers can identify all Shopify stores using Klaviyo for email marketing, creating highly targeted prospect lists.
+Example: A SaaS company selling to e-commerce retailers can identify all Shopify stores using Klaviyo for email marketing, creating highly targeted prospect lists based on companies using Klaviyo we analyzed.
+66% of B2B marketers already use this approach for targeting.

 3. Market Research and Analysis